Consumer to prosumer in the banking world

 Will they really embrace the opportunity utilising their power and budgets to make fundamental changes to the business, their offering and ultimately how their customers bank in the future?

 We certainly hope so given that as recently as last week, Fortune predicted that Amazon Alexa is set to rule the FinTech game.

-We’d say that this is just the beginning.
-Get ready to embrace technology, change your processes and be ready to welcome ‘prosumers’ in whatever industry you work in.
+We’d say this is just the beginning.
+Get ready to embrace technology, change your processes and ready to welcome ‘prosumers’ in whatever industry you work in.